Back To Articles

 What Is Loneliness - Really?

-Loneliness vs. Being Alone
+Loneliness versus Being Alone

-Loneliness: A feeling of isolation or disconnection.
+• Loneliness: A sensation of being isolated or detached.

 Why Do Humans Feel Lonely?
 A Quick Look at Research